atnguyen01/BCI-GAME/README.md

 - Depending on how focused you are, gives different dialogue and player choices
 - Detects your focus state via fNIRS headset

+NOTE: Currently incomplete, using a random number generator to simulate focus state.

-For instructions on how to run the game, please refer to the MRTK-fNIRS section below.
+For instructions on how to run the game, either on Unity Desktop or HoloLens, please refer to the MRTK-fNIRS section below.